idameitil/polyphenol-oxidases/references.md

 # Names
 type-3 copper proteins and coupled binuclear cupper (CBC) proteins are not completely the same thing.

-Laccases have a type-3 copper binding domain, but also a type-2 (or type 1...) domain
+Laccases have a type-3 copper binding domain, but also a type-2 and type 1 domain

 # The non-catalytic domains
 - “The latent enzyme can be activated by limited proteolysis with proteinase K which cleaves the polypeptide chain after K382” (Pretzler 2017)